 ||the start of the autumn term following their second birthday

 ||the start of the spring term following their second birthday

-Some Early Years providers may be able to offer less hours per week for more weeks during the year for example 11 hours a week for 50 weeks a year.
-This way the childcare could also be taken up during holiday periods.
+Some Early Years Providers may be able to offer less hours per week for more weeks during the year for example 11 hours a week for 50 weeks a year.
+This way the funding could also be used during the school holiday periods.
 Not all providers are able to do this so please check with them when you ask them about the two year old funded place.
-This would be called a stretched offer.
+This style of funded delivery is called a stretched offer.

-If having read the information above, you feel you meet the eligibility criteria please apply here:Apply for Two Year Old Funding
+If having read the information above, you feel you meet the eligibility criteria please apply for Two Year Old Funding.